homebrewedsec/seguri.io/index.md

     excerpt: "Focus on protecting one of your organization’s most critical assets with our Active Directory Security Training.
 This program dives deep into best practices, common vulnerabilities, and advanced techniques to secure and harden your Active Directory environment.
 Participants will learn how to detect and mitigate threats, implement robust access controls, and maintain the integrity of their directory services."
   - icon: fa-solid fa-magnifying-glass
     title: "Detection Engineering Bootcamp"
     excerpt: "Enhance your team's ability to build, tune, and maintain effective detection mechanisms with our Detection Engineering Bootcamp.
 This intensive, hands-on course provides expertise in crafting custom detection rules, leveraging advanced analytics, and responding to security incidents with precision.
-It’s essential training for any organization looking to elevate their threat detection capabilities."
+Participants will learn SIEM architecture design, log source integration, correlation rule development, and fine-tuning techniques to reduce false positives while maximizing threat detection accuracy.
+It's essential training for any organization looking to elevate their threat detection capabilities and optimize their security monitoring infrastructure."
   - icon: fa-solid fa-chalkboard-user
     title: "Custom Training"
     excerpt: "Empower your team with the knowledge and skills needed to defend against today’s sophisticated cyber threats through our training services.
 We offer comprehensive, hands-on training programs tailored to your organization’s unique needs and security goals.
 Covering a wide range of topics, from foundational security principles to advanced threat detection and response techniques, our training provides actionable and practical learning experiences, ensuring your team can immediately apply what they’ve learned to enhance your security posture."